 For NoodleTools, however, their ONLY job is to be a citation builder.
 This is their area of expertise and it's what they get paid to do.
 Since their job is to create your citations, you get more reliable citations in the end.

-This resource can be accessed through the links below or through the Library website by following these steps.
+This resource can be accessed through the links below or through the Library website by following these steps or by using the link below.

 If you have already registered, enter your personal ID and password to continue.